Skip to content

 inputunknownBusiness input — frozen, accessible via scope.$getArgs()

-envExecutionEnv?Infrastructure context (signal, timeoutMs, traceId) — accessible via scope.$getEnv()
+envExecutionEnv?Infrastructure context (signal, timeoutMs, traceId) — accessible via scope.$getEnv(), auto-inherited by subflows

 await executor.run({